shibumi/asm-samples/README.md

-# Assembler-Samples
+# Assembly-Samples

-Just a few assembler samples in NASM and ATT syntax.. nothing special
+Just a few assembly samples in NASM and ATT syntax.. nothing special